Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## - Hardware requirements

 `mBrainAligner` works on desktop computers.
 The memory requirement depends on the size of the image to be processed.
 For 25um mouse brain registration, we recommend a computer with the following specifications:

 RAM: 32 GB or larger;

 CPU: 2.3GHz dual-10-core Intel Xeon or better.

-(Note: Due to limited network and storage, only small downsampled brain images are provided here.
+(Note: Due to limited network and storage, only small down-sampled brain images are provided here.
 For better registration accuracy, we encourage the user to download raw data from the scalable Brain Atlas website https://scalablebrainatlas.incf.org/mouse/ABA_v3#about or contact us by email qulei@ahu.edu.cn.
 If you want to train the 3D U-Net, Nvidia RTX 3090(24G) or better GPU is needed.
-We have provided the network segmentation results for fMOST to relief the GPU requirement)
+We have provided the network segmentation results for fMOST to relieve the GPU requirement)

 ## - OS Requirements